walterhiggins/WMPJS/book-outline.md

 ### The sounds module
 There are many sounds in Minecraft and the list of sounds available in the game changes with each new release.
 ScriptCraft provides a *sounds* module which makes it easy to play any of the in-game sounds.
 At the time of writing there are approximately 200 different sounds in Minecraft and the *sounds* module provides a function for each one.
 Each of the functions in the *sounds* module takes up to 3 parameters:

 1. The location where you want to play the sound.
-This parameter is optional - if left out then the sound will be played for all online players to hear.
+This parameter is optional; if omitted, the sound will be played for all online players to hear.
 2. The volume at which you want to play the sound.
-This parameter is optional, if left out then it defaults to 1.0 (full volume).
+This parameter is optional; if omitted, it defaults to 1.0 (full volume).
 Volume is in the range 0 to 1 with 0 being no sound at all and 1 being maximum volume.
 For example, if you wanted to play a Cat's Meow at half volume you would write `sounds.catMeow( location, 0.5 );`
 3. The Pitch at which you want to play the sound.
 The parameter is also optional and if left out will default to 1.0 (moderate pitch).
 Pitch can vary between 0 and 4.

 This is a table of all of the possible sound functions available at the time of writing.
 This list may not be up to date because new sounds are added on an ongoing basis while some sounds may also be removed.